If you're on this page, then you've heard about Datarails.

 Features:

-- Automated data consolidation: Connect data from numerous sources for automated rollups and drilldowns.
+- Automated data consolidation connects data from numerous sources for automated rollups and drill-downs.

-- Multi-scenario analysis: Allows you to seamlessly model how changes to key assumptions affect overall outputs.
+- Multi-scenario analysis allows seamless modelling how changes to key assumptions affect overall outputs.

-- Endless integrations: Integrations for spreadsheets (Google and Excel), accounting & finance, HR, ATS, billing & operations, sales & marketing, and business intelligence.
+- Endless integrations include compatibility with spreadsheets (Google and Excel), accounting & finance, HR, ATS, billing & operations, sales & marketing, and business intelligence.

-- Customizable dashboards: Gives you the full ability to build and share customizable dashboards.
+- Customizable dashboards give users the full ability to build and share clear, relevant presentations.

-- Native Excel and Google Sheets integration: Compatible and bi-directional with any spreadsheet
+- Native Excel and Google Sheets integration ensures compatibility and bi-directional with any spreadsheet

-- Multi-currency support: Evaluate your financials in both your local and reporting currencies.
+- Multi-currency support enables evaluation of financials in both your local and reporting currencies.

-- User-based controls: User controls, validations, and an audit trail ensure that the correct data goes to the right people at the right time.
+- User-based controls, validations, and an audit trail ensure that the correct data goes to the right people at the right time.

-- Drilldown and audit trail: Get straight to the transactions and history behind a single data cell in just one click.
+- Drill down and audit trail features allow users to get straight to the transactions and history behind a single data cell in just one click.

 ➡️ See all of our features here.